HipoFinance/contract/README.md

 When stakers deposit their TON, they will receive hTON jettons (a token in TON blockchain) as a receipt.
 Stakers can keep it or send it to other users or use it in other DeFi protocols.
 Whoever brings it back to the protocol, can receive the corresponding amount in TON by burning it.

 Meanwhile, protocol puts staked TON from all stakers to use and will give it as a loan to validators.
 In turn they'll receive a reward and share it with the protocol and stakers.
-So over time, each hTON will have more TON value, and stakers can burn their hTON jetton to receive TON.
+So over time, each hTON will have more TON value, and stakers can burn their hTON jettons to receive TON.

 ### Validators